ivobeerens-nl/blog/content/blog/2025/02/Terraform session host in drainmode/index.md

 First, I needed to find the drain mode property.
 I used the following steps:
 - Deploy a single AVD session host or use an existing AVD session host.
 - Authenticate to Azure (`az login`)
-- The following PowerShell / AZ commands list the properties of the AVD session host:
+- The following PowerShell/AZ commands list the properties of the AVD session host:
 ```powershell
 # Variables
 $subscriptionId = "01433xxx-48xx-48xx-8cxx-20941a55f5xx"